chains-project/zkSBOM/README.md

 # Zero-Knowledge SBOM (zkSBOM)

-This repository contains a proof-of-concept (PoC) implementation for disclosing limited but verifiable SBOM (Software Bill of Materials) information to authorized users using cryptographic methods.
+This repository contains a prototype implementation for disclosing limited but verifiable SBOM (Software Bill of Materials) information to authorized users using cryptographic methods.

 Supported cryptographic methods: